George W. Burke Award

 The award consists of a plaque suitably inscribed with the recipient's name and will be presented by a Water Environment Federation representative at the Kansas Water Environment Association annual conference.

-- The documented and illustrated safety program and safety record of the facility for the preceding calendar year are the primary criteria for the award.
+- A documented and illustrated safety program and safety record of the facility for the preceding calendar year are the primary criteria for the award.

-- Additionally, each member Association is allowed full freedom to establish its own criteria.
+- Each member association is allowed complete freedom to establish its own criteria.